NightTsarina/homeplug_exporter/README.md

 usage: homeplug_exporter [<flags>]

 Flags:
   -h, --help                 Show context-sensitive help (also try --help-long and --help-man).
       --telemetry.address=":9702"
                              Address on which to expose metrics.
       --telemetry.endpoint="/metrics"
                              Path under which to expose metrics.
       --interface=INTERFACE  Interface to search for Homeplug devices.
-      --destaddr=00B052000001  Destination MAC address for Homeplug devices.
+      --destaddr=local       Destination MAC address for Homeplug devices.
+Accepts 'local', 'all', and 'broadcast' as aliases.
-      --log.level="info"       Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal]
+      --log.level=info       Only log messages with the given severity or above.
+One of: [debug, info, warn, error] --log.format=logfmt    Output format of log messages.
+One of: [logfmt, json] --version              Show application version.
-      --log.format="logger:stderr"
-                               Set the log target and format.
-Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
-      --version                Show application version.
 ```

 Tested with TP-Link TL-PA4010, but should work with any device that supports HomePlug AV or better.

-The default destination MAC address will elicit a response from any HomePlug devices on the local Layer 2 network segment.
+The default destination MAC address (`local`) will elicit a response from any
-This will NOT find devices on the far side of a Power Line bridge.
-If you know the MAC address of a device, including a
+HomePlug devices on the local Layer 2 network segment.
+This will NOT find
+devices on the far side of a Power Line bridge.
+If you know the MAC address of
-device on the far side of a Power Line bridge, you may override the destination address.
+a device, including a device on the far side of a Power Line bridge, you may
+override the destination address.

+The `destaddr` parameter accepts these special values:

+`all`
+    Same as `broadcast`.

+`broadcast`
+    A synonym for the Ethernet broadcast address, `FF:FF:FF:FF:FF:FF`.
+    All devices, whether local, remote or foreign recognize messages sent to this address.

+`local`
+    A synonym for the Qualcomm Atheros vendor specific Local Management Address (LMA), `00:B0:52:00:00:01`.
+    All local Atheros devices recognize this address but remote and foreign devices do not.

+A remote device is any device at the far end of a powerline connection.
+A foreign device is any device not manufactured by Atheros.

 # Running